 Using Segmentation in Your Nonprofit Marketing Plan

-To employ segmentation and personas in your nonprofit marketing strategy, we recommend that you do the following:
+To incorporate segmentation and personas into your nonprofit marketing strategy, we recommend that you do the following:

 - Segment your audience into donation tiers (small, mid-level, or major) and type (first-time, repeat, and lapsed donors).